aaron-jack-manning/pdf-single-page-a3-booklet-tiler/README.md

 ## Usage

 Source documents should be a series of A3 pages, alternating front and back page as shown in the above layout, so the provided .pdf has an even number of pages.
+A demo file is available for download.

 To run the application, download a zip of the above by clicking the green `Code` button.
-Unzip the file, and open the application file entitled `PDF Single Page Booklet Tiling.pdf`.
+Unzip the file, and open the application file entitled `PDF Single Page Booklet Tiling.exe`.

 Specify the source file as a full file path to the .pdf source (for example: `C:\Users\username\Desktop\Demo_File.pdf`) and the path to the destination file, including the name you wish to call it (for example: `C:\Users\username\Desktop\Demo_File_Tiling.pdf`).